 I did some remedial work to the low C tone hole, and managed to

-Rather interestingly, the horn had recently been repadded with roo skin
+Rather interestingly, the horn had recently been repadded with roo

-near as much as there was before - a point easily proven
+but nowhere near as much as there was before - a point easily proven

 due to one original pad having been left on (side F#).
 The owner

 fluid and various pad powders through to using fine carborundum

 paper on the tone hole rims.

-If you own a Keilwerth SX90R series horn
+If you own a Keilwerth SX90R

-tone holes, you are invited to bring it along
+suffers from warped tone holes, you are invited to bring it along

 to the workshop for a free inspection.
-In the course of the inspection I shall examine and test the
+In the course of the inspection

-added to the rolling reviews
+necessary, whereafter they will be added to the rolling reviews

 There will be no charge for this, and in return for your time I

 will carry out a setup and lubrication job on your sax free of charge.